Giuseppe Barbero

 Giuseppe Barbero (born 20 April 1927) is an Italian economist and sociologist, specialized in the agricultural sector.

 Born in Dronero, Barbero graduated with a degree in agricultural sciences in 1949 from the University of Turin.
 He pursued graduate study in agricultural economics from the University of California, Berkeley (USA) in 1952.

 Professor emeritus of economic sociology at the Sapienza University of Rome he was formerly also professor at the University of Siena (1966-1977) and president of the Italian National Institute for Agricultural Economics (INEA) from January 1976 to February 1991.

-He worked, among others, for FAO, mainly in Latin America, and was one of the founders of the European Review of Agricultural Economics and first president of the European Association of Agricultural Economists (1973-1993).
+He has worked, among others, for FAO, mainly in Latin America, and is one of the founders of the European Review of Agricultural Economics and first president of the European Association of Agricultural Economists (1973-1993).

 His career and fields of interest can be divided into four periods: